archivy/archivy/docs/reference/architecture.md

 ## Search

+Archivy supports two search engines:

+1. [Lunr](https://lunrjs.com), used by default, with a bit less flexibility but no effort to setup.
+2. [Elasticsearch](https://www.elastic.co/) - an incredibly powerful solution that is however harder to install.

-Archivy uses [Elasticsearch](https://www.elastic.co/) to index and allow users to have full-text search on their knowledge bases.
+These allow archivy to to index and provide full-text search on their knowledge bases.

 Elasticsearch requires configuration to have higher quality search results.
 You can check out the top-notch config archivy already uses by default [here](https://github.com/archivy/archivy/blob/master/archivy/config.py).

-Check out the [helper methods](search.md) archivy exposes for ES.
+Check out the [helper methods](search.md) archivy exposes for search.

 ## Auth